Think you’re cut out for emergency room nursing? Here are a few of the most important responsibilities you’ll face on a regular basis.

 Emergency room staff play one of the most critical roles in a hospital setting - the frontline of triage and treatment for patients with everything from mild colds to extreme injuries.
 When it comes to an emergency room nurse, consider him or her the ace of hearts in a deck stacked with a whole team of medical professionals.

-Duties of an emergency room nurse are vast and cover a lot of ground.
+The duties of an emergency room nurse are vast and cover a lot of ground.
 However, in the fast-paced setting of an emergency room, they need to be executed quickly and cohesively.
 Here are 7 key responsibilities of an emergency nurse:

 An emergency room nurse helps staff prioritize care based on the critical nature and severity of a patient’s condition.
 A nurse’s medical knowledge, quick thinking, and attention to detail lend a hand towards comprehensively assessing a patient’s needs, obtaining their medical history and personal information, and seeking a doctor’s evaluation immediately for life-threatening issues.

 Once prescribed by a doctor, a nurse will be the one to legally administer medicine, whether it is in setting up and priming an intravenous (IV) infusion or handing over pills for swallowing with water.
-Sometimes E.R. patients will already be on existing medication which needs to be administered during their stay there.
+Sometimes E.R. patients will already be on existing medication that needs to be administered during their stay there.
 Nurses will confirm current medication lists with patient and family (or call on the hospital pharmacist to) and acquire in-hospital prescriptions from the E.R. doctor for those medicines.

 In addition to dosing meds, emergency room nurses may help with medical treatment for everything from sore throats to kidney infections.
 Nurses may also assist with minor medical procedures as part of the treatment response, helping to stabilize a patient and assist the doctor with everything from suturing wounds to intubating critical patients.